-There are three Retirement Options available to tenure stream members and full-time 12-month lecturers.
+There are three Retirement Options available to tenure stream members and full-time Lecturers.
 Of these, both the Phased-in Retirement and Part-Time Appointment (50%) Options are at the eligible Member’s request.
 Part-Time Appointments may include workloads between 51% and 80% if agreed between yourself and the member.
 Reduced-Scope Appointments are requested by the member and are subject to the approval of both the Head and the Dean, who has sole discretion to grant a request for a Reduced-Scope Retirement Option.

 Are there deadlines that I should be aware of?

 Yes, there are notice requirements for the election or request of one of the retirement options.
 For a summary of these notice periods, please see the Notice Requirements for Retiring or Resigning Faculty Members, Librarians and Program Directors in Continuing Studies which is available online.

 Are members who have elected a Retirement Option eligible for Study Leave?

 Members who wish to take and are eligible for a study leave during their Retirement Option must indicate this when declaring their Option.
 The study leave must be taken within the appointment period of the Option such that the requirement to return to work for one year after the leave is concluded is honoured, as per the Collective Agreement provisions on Leaves of Absence.
 Note that members do not accrue credit towards study leave while working in a Retirement Option.